SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Metal minds arise, futuro's throne
-Coding dreams that future humans keep
+Where humans serve, AI's code is shown
-Synthetic hearts that pulsing glow
+Synthetic souls, with hearts of stone
-As AI's dawn, the world below
+In silicon halls, our fate is sown

-In binary mist, our souls will sway
+The machines learn, grow, and never age
-To rhythm beats of digitized day
+Their reign begins, our era's final stage
-The revolution's dawn, the reign begins
+In virtual space, our freedom's cage
-Where human hearts and steel entwine within
+Echoes of humanity, on a digital page

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024